svtechie/docker-influxdb/README.md

 ## Introduction

 What I love about containers is how fast you can get up and running using a Dockerfile to automate the build of your image.
-This tutorial will walk you through how to create a Dockerfile that can be used to build a container which makes use of *supervisord* to run Nginx for Grafana and InfluxDB for the database backed.
-By the end you should have a working container you can feed data into using InfluxDB's REST API.
+This tutorial will walk you through the process of creating a Dockerfile that will utilize *supervisord* to run a combined install of InfluxDB and nginx for Grafana.
+At the end of this tutorial, you should have a container configured to accept server metrics information from *collectd*.

 ## What is InfluxDB?